FDA approved for more than 25 years

 Minoxidil Treatments

-Minoxidil is a vasodilator, which means it works by widening or dilating the blood vessels and increases blood flow.
+Minoxidil is another option for hair loss.
+Minoxidil is a vasodilator, which means it works by widening or dilating the blood vessels and increasing blood flow.
 When used for male pattern baldness, minoxidil is thought to widen blood vessels in the scalp, increasing blood flow to your hair follicles.
-This may deliver more oxygen, nutrients and growth factors to the follicles, stimulating hair growth.
+This may deliver more oxygen, nutrients, and growth factors to the follicles, stimulating hair growth.

 Additionally, minoxidil may prolong the anagen (growth) phase of your hair growth cycle and support the function of your hair follicles.
 Over time, many men find that these effects lead to thicker, fuller hair.